 These gift packs come with aromatherapy oils and interchangeable fabric pads that fit inside a necklace.
 Your friend who’s about to go travelling can top it up with the scent for the job.
 Wave goodbye to nausea and hello to relaxation.

 Water bottles have come a long way in recent years.
 So even though they may seem like a staple, they could make the perfect travel gift with an eco twist.
-These stainless steel, insulated, powder coated water bottles come in a range of colours and designs on Amazon.
-They keep hot drinks hot and cold drinks cold while on the road.
+These stainless steel, double-wall vacuum insulated water bottles keep hot drinks hot and cold drinks cold while on the road.

 Australia’s Tesalate creates sand-free beach towels in a myriad of funky cool designs.
 The best part?
 A full size towel folds down to the size of a paperback book.
 Which makes them a perfect gift for people who travel.